We know our prospective law students have many questions about law school in general and about Michigan Law in particular.

 Fee Waiver Application

-Foreign transcripts for postsecondary work outside the United States (including its territories) or Canada should be submitted through the LSAC Credential Assembly Service.
+International transcripts for postsecondary work outside the United States (including its territories) or Canada should be submitted through the LSAC Credential Assembly Service.
 For international undergraduate work, a Foreign Credential Evaluation will be compiled by the American Association of Collegiate Registrars and Admissions Officers, which will be incorporated into your CAS report.
 To get started, log in to your online account and follow the instructions for registering for the service.
 Be sure to print out a Transcript Request form for each institution and send it promptly to them.
 Questions about the Credential Assembly Service can be directed to LSAC at 215.968.1001 or LSACinfo@LSAC.org.

 • When should I apply?

 We begin accepting applications for first-year admissions by September 1, and we begin making decisions around early November.
 Our Early Decision deadline is November 15, and all application componentsincluding letters of recommendation and the LSAC reportmust be received by the Admissions Office by that date.
 (One exception: In some years, scores from the October LSAT sitting do not arrive until after November 15so long as you have submitted everything else, the LSAT timing will not be a problem.)
-Our regular decision deadline is February 29.
+Our regular decision deadline is February 28.

 Our rolling admissions process (in which applications are reviewed as they are completed and decisions are made on a continuous basis) means that there is some advantage to applying earlier in the season rather than later.
 Butwe find that in general applicants tend to overestimate the extent of this advantage!
 You should certainly not rush to apply in order to meet a self-imposed deadline; timing is just one small factor in the process, and you are far, far better off making sure your application materials are as strong as you can make them rather than submitting your application before you are truly comfortable.
 Further, there is absolutely, positively no advantage to applying in the beginning of September as opposed to the end of October, given that we don’t even begin making offers until November.
 In fact, we historically have found that a larger percentage of the people to whom we make offers applied in November or December rather than in September or October!
 Finally, while there is a bit of an advantage to applying before the New Year, even in that case, about 20% of our admitted students apply after that.
-Sotake a breath, and apply when you can.
+Sotake a breath, and apply when you are ready.

 Early Decision Option